MarkhamLee/computer-vision-demo-reel/yolov8_multi_class_count/README.md

 * A general example that generates a JSON payload with the counts of those items entering and exiting the area
 * A data pipeline example that generates MQTT messages that could be picked up by an MQTT broker and the written to database like InfluxDB.
 MQTT was chosen because it’s a fairly low power protocol and it allows for two way communication, thus making it quite useful for a solution that could potentially be deployed on a low powered edge device.

-### Multi-Class Counter w/ Data Pipeline – Additional Details
+### Multi-Class Counter with Data Pipeline – Additional Details

 The data architecture is fairly simple: Node-RED functions as a sort of conductor, it picks up the messages from Eclipse-Mosquitto and then writes the data to InfluxDB.
 From there Grafana is used to display the data.